Empress Of

 Lorely Rodriguez (born October 19, 1989), known professionally as Empress Of, is a Honduran-American singer, songwriter, musician, and record producer based in Los Angeles, California.

-To date, she has released four studio albums; her critically acclaimed debut, Me (2015), Us (2018), I'm Your Empress Of (2020) via XL Recordings and Terrible Records and For Your Consideration (2024), jointly through her own independent imprint, Major Arcana and American independent label, Giant Music.
+To date, she has released five studio albums; her critically acclaimed debut, Me (2015), Us (2018), I'm Your Empress Of (2020) via XL Recordings and Terrible Records and For Your Consideration (2024), jointly through her own independent imprint, Major Arcana and American independent label, Giant Music.
+Her fifth studio album, Dream House was released on September 18, 2026.

-Over the course of her career, Rodriguez has toured and collaborated with the likes of Dev Hynes, Jim-E Stack, Lorde, Rina Sawayama, Carly Rae Jepsen, Caroline Polachek, Maggie Rogers, Amber Mark and performed internationally at a series of high-profile music festivals, such as Pitchfork Music Festival, Outside Lands, Corona Capital, Primavera Sound and Capitol Hill Block Party.
+Over the course of her career, Rodriguez has toured and collaborated with the likes of Dev Hynes, Jim-E Stack, Lorde, Rina Sawayama, Carly Rae Jepsen, Caroline Polachek, Maggie Rogers, Amber Mark and performed internationally at a series of high-profile music festivals, such as Coachella, Pitchfork Music Festival, Outside Lands, Corona Capital, Primavera Sound and Capitol Hill Block Party.

 Career

 2011–2016: Early releases, Systems and Me

 After graduating with a sound engineering degree from Boston's Berklee College of Music in 2011, Rodriguez moved to New York City and quickly broke into the local music scene performing with Celestial Shore, a Brooklyn-based experimental rock band, along with American musician, Sam Owens, but soon left the group to focus on her own music.

 In 2012, Rodriguez initially gained attention for anonymously releasing a series of one minute-long demos (via YouTube) prefaced only by a solid color entitled "Colorminutes".
 Her first 7" single, "Champagne", was released soon after on November 5, 2012, through a limited run via No Recordings.

 Rodriguez's stage name was inspired by a tarot card reading she did with a friend.
 "The first card he pulled out was an Empress card and I was like, 'It's me, I am Empress'", she recounts in an interview with Noisey.
 "The Empress card is connected to fertility and mothering and strength.
 It's kind of nice to have those feelings."

 On April 2, 2013, her bilingual four-track EP, Systems was released via Double Denim and Terrible Records in the UK and North America respectively.
 Following her EP's release, Rodriguez performed extensively, showcasing at SXSW, Iceland Airwaves and Pitchfork's Summer Music Festival, and toured as a support act for the likes of Jamie Lidell, Jungle, Kimbra, and Florence and the Machine.

 In 2013, Rodriguez signed to British independent label, XL Recordings via a joint deal through Terrible and began to work on material for her debut album, while residing in Brooklyn.
 A few weeks into writing, finding New York's environment was negatively effecting her efforts thus far, she embarked on a retreat to Valle de Bravo, a secluded village in Mexico.
 The isolation of the trip allowed Rodriguez to be fully introspective and truly begin the writing and pre-production for her debut at the end of 2013.
 Upon her return to New York, she would complete the rest of the album over the course of the following year.